-You can set the supplier, package(Suggested, you must assign the package via “Footprint Manager”), Name(Required), Prefix(Required) for it, the more detail of attributes please refer next two section: SchematicLib Attributes
+You can set the supplier, package(Suggested, you must assign the package via “Footprint Manager”), Name(Required), Prefix(Required) for it, the more detail of attributes please refer below section: Custom Attributes

 If the schematiclib need to assign the packahe, the Pin number should match the package’s Pad number.
 The detail of the package assign please refer the Footprint Manager section at previous.

 You can set this library’s owner, datasheet link and tags etc.